buzzcode/veracode-flaws-to-issues/README.md

           name: filtered-results
           path: filtered_results.json

-# This step will import the flaws from the previous step above
+# This step will import the flaws from the step above
   import-issues:
     needs: scan
     runs-on: ubuntu-latest